2020 International Research Grant Program

 Applications will be reviewed with special attention to:

 - Significance of the question being studied

-- Applicant information – including the training of the PI insofar as it enables them to perform the work proposed and qualifications of the collaborators and the expertise they bring to the project; review will pay special consideration to applicant description of how applying their expertise and transitioning to the field will elevate Alzheimer’s and related dementia research
+- Applicant information – including the training of the PI insofar as it enables them to perform the work proposed and qualifications of the collaborators and the expertise they bring to the project.
+Review will pay special consideration to applicant description of how applying their expertise and transitioning to the field will elevate Alzheimer’s and all dementia research

 - Quality of the work plan, including novelty and innovation of the proposed project

 - Quality and adequacy of available resources and budget

 - Impact-risk of the proposal and how it will add to the field’s overall knowledge and advancement

 Resubmissions will have the opportunity to provide a response to prior review.

 Mechanism of award, reporting requirements and allowable costs